eelcocramer/node-gpsd/README.markdown

 The options that are listed above are the default values so calling `new gpsd.Daemon()` will have the same effect.
 Change the options according your own setup.

-The `Daemon` can be started and stopped by calling the apriopiate methods:
+The `Daemon` can be started and stopped by calling the appropriate methods:

 	daemon.start(function() {
 		console.log('Started');